Module 13: Rent Collection & Late Payment – LandlordPass

 If the tenant pays part of the rent, you have a decision to make.
 Accepting partial payment does not automatically cancel the RTB-30 — the notice requires payment in full within 5 days.
 The safest approach: accept the partial payment, note it in your ledger as "partial — $X of $Y received," and keep the RTB-30 active for the remaining balance.
 If the tenant pays the full outstanding amount within the 5-day window, the notice is cancelled regardless.

 If this becomes a pattern — the tenant pays a portion every month — document every instance.
-Partial payments three or more times in 12 months can support a one-month notice for repeatedly late rent (RTB-33).
+Under BC law (RTA s.47 and Policy Guideline 38), a tenant who is repeatedly late at least three times within a 12-month period can be served a one-month notice using the RTB-33 form for cause.

 How to Check if a Tenant Filed a Dispute